Data type rating

 Just like pages, your data types can be categorized based on their intended accessibility: some data is meant to be publicly available, while other data should only be accessed under specific conditions.
 However, a data type does not in itself contain any data, but is instead separated into fields, each of which contain data that can be public or sensitive.

-As Flusk generates reports on the security of your data types and fields, it again needs to know how you as a developer intend for the access of each of your data type fields to be.
+As Bubble generates reports on the security of your data types and fields, it again needs to know how you as a developer intend for the access of each of your data type fields to be.

 Automatic ratings